-No. Someone who is suspected of having committed an offence and is under investigation by police is fully within their rights to contact a lawyer and seek advice.
+No. Someone who is suspected to have committed an offence and is under investigation by police is fully within their rights to contact a criminal defence lawyer and seek advice.

-A lawyer will generally advise you not to answer any police questions (other than providing your personal identifying details) because you may say something that will damage your defence and a lawyer will be concerned about preserving your position and keeping all options open.
+A criminal lawyer will generally advise you not to answer police questions outside of providing personal identifying details.
+This is because you may say something that will damage your defence and a lawyer will be concerned about preserving your position and keeping all options open.

 It is not a sign of guilt to exercise your right to silence.

 The police have asked me to provide a statement about an incident I was involved in.
 Do I have to provide a statement?

 Before providing a statement, you should consider whether: